alfarvis/ALFA/README.md

 # ALFA
-Alfa is a natural language interpreter for Artificial Intelligence
+Alfa is a natural language interpreter for Artificial Intelligence.
 Alfa allows us to explore big datasets and run complex machine learning algorithms using plain old English !!!

 ## Here is an example code written in ALFA